Codex CLI Custom Model Providers: The Complete Configuration Guide

 refresh_interval_ms = 300000

-Ensure you have run gcloud auth application-default login and enabled the Vertex AI API in your project6.
-Set GOOGLE_CLOUD_PROJECT and GOOGLE_CLOUD_LOCATION in your shell environment for consistency.
+Run gcloud auth application-default login and enable the Vertex AI API in your project first6.
+Set GOOGLE_CLOUD_PROJECT and GOOGLE_CLOUD_LOCATION in your shell for consistency.

-⚠️ Note: Vertex AI is not yet a first-class built-in provider.
-The base URL path structure may vary depending on the model family and API version.
-Test with a simple completion before committing to a workflow.
+Vertex AI is not yet a first-class built-in provider.
+The base URL path structure varies by model family and API version.
+Test with a single completion before committing to a workflow.

 Azure OpenAI

-Azure uses the Responses API but requires an API version query parameter1:
+Azure uses the Responses API but needs an API version query parameter1:

 model_provider = "azure"